-How did Joseph Smith know about “stretching forth one’s hand” before an important speech?
+Why would Joseph Smith have thought to repeatedly mention “stretching forth one’s hand” before an important speech?

 Multiple scriptures in the Book of Mormon reference stretching forth one’s hand before an important speech.
 David Calabro lists 10 instances as follows:

-This seems a rather deliberate yet odd description by Joseph Smith in the Book of Mormon, but the gesture of stretching forth one’s hand before an important speech has deep Mesoamerican and Egyptian roots.
+This seems a rather deliberate yet unexpected inclusion by Joseph Smith in the Book of Mormon, but the gesture of stretching forth one’s hand before an important speech has deep Mesoamerican and Egyptian roots.